Coler Specialty Hospital: Bird S. Coler Specialty Hospital

-They received part of the Federal government's post Hurricane Sandy funding of "$1.6 Billion for Storm Improvements."
+In 2014, the hospital received part of the Federal government's post Hurricane Sandy funding for storm improvements.

 Goldwater Memorial Hospital

 Goldwater Memorial Hospital opened in 1939 as the Welfare Hospital for Chronic Disease on a 9.9 acre (4.0 hectare) tract just south of the Queensboro Bridge.
 The hospital, which included a medical library, was named for Dr. S.S.
-Goldwater, the New York City Hospitals Commissioner responsible for the hospital complex master plan, in 1942.
-It operated as a center for polio survivors, providing needed long-term care.
-One of its patients, Harriet Bell lived there from 1954 to 1979 and served on the hospital board as president for four terms, assisting in the drafting of the Patient's Bill of Rights.
+Goldwater, the New York City Hospitals Commissioner responsible for the hospital complex master plan in 1942.
+It operated as a center providing long-term care for polio survivors.
+One of its patients, Harriet Bell, lived there from 1954 to 1979.
+Bell served on the hospital board as president for four terms, assisting in the drafting of the Patient's Bill of Rights.

-In mid-August 1972, the movie The Exorcist began principal photography at Goldwater, shooting a scene where Jason Miller as Father Karras and Titos Vandis as his uncle argue about the care Karras's aging mother is receiving.
+In August 1972, the movie The Exorcist began principal photography at Goldwater, filming a scene where Jason Miller (as Father Karras) and Titos Vandis (as his uncle) argue about the care Karras's aging mother is receiving.

-Goldwater was built on city-owned land, and shut its doors on December 31, 2013 to provide for the new Cornell Tech campus.
+Goldwater, built on city-owned land, shut its doors on December 31, 2013, to provide for the new Cornell Tech campus.
 The hospital's closure and patient relocation was first announced in 2010, and demolition began in January 2014 with the removal of asbestos.